Medical Informatics Section/MLA Career Development Grant

 - The applicant may be either a recent graduate or a librarian with significant experience in health sciences libraries.

 - It is preferred that the applicant be a member of the Medical Informatics Section of MLA.
+Proof of MIS membership history may be confirmed by contacting MLA Member Services.

 - A completed application form must be received by December 1.